Slot machines have been legal at live casinos in Pennsylvania since the casino bill passage in 2004.

 Are slot machines legal in Pennsylvania?

 Slots are entirely legal at licensed casinos in PA.
-The state is home to 12 casinos and racetracks, with a 13th on the way.
+The state is home to 16 casinos and racetracks, with more on the way.
 The biggest casino is Parx Casino, which offers 3,330 slots.
 The smallest is the Lady Luck Casino Nemacolin, which hosts 600 machines.

 Anyone 21 years or older, who is not currently on Pennsylvania’s gambling self-exclusion list, can play these games.